ElhamAryanpur/DiscordXPFarmer/README.md

 ## Usage

+The bot uses data in the `DB` module in the misc folder.
+The data there is in list form and string.
+Upon time of writing, they'll be randomly choosen.
+For your data to be used, you can either expand that already provided list, or make your own.
+Just make sure to have that `db` function return results as list of strings.

 This is `python 3` based module and it can be imported and used by code. let's do `step by step` shall we?